 Using Pinterest for Your Herbal Blog

-I drive much of my blog traffic through Pinterest.
+Pinning regularly is important to make sure Pinterest knows the account is active and relevant.
+I drive much of my blog traffic through Pinterest, but I don’t have a lot of time everyday on Pinterest.
+Instead, I use a scheduler.
 Tailwind makes it so easy!
 For each blog post, I create three graphics to Pin.
-I use PicMonkey to create my Pins, use a bit of code to hide them in the blog post, and then use Tailwind to schedule them.
+I use PicMonkey to create my Pins (although Canva is another popular option), use a bit of code to hide them in the blog post, and then use Tailwind to schedule them.
 There are other schedulers that allow you work with Pinterest now, but I’ve been using Tailwind since it first came out.
 It also allows me to schedule my Instagram.

-Part of a good Pinterest strategy is having multiple, related boards.
-My blog posts often can be cross-scheduled to my Everything Herbal board, DIY Home Herbalism, and the board I reserve for Indie Herbalist articles.
+Part of a good Pinterest strategy is having multiple, related boards so you can get the most reach from a single article.
+For example, my blog posts often can be cross-scheduled to my Everything Herbal board, DIY Home Herbalism, and a board I reserve for Indie Herbalist articles.
 Or, if it’s a profile about a particular herb, I might choose Everything Herbal, Indie Herbalist Articles, and the board designated for that particular herb.

 Using Facebook for Your Herbal Blog